Take the quiz

 Below we will look at the main side effects of having an open bite and the problems it can cause for our health:

-• Speech problems: an open bite means that the mouth cannot close properly, which makes the pronunciation of some phonemes complicated.
+An open bite means that the mouth cannot close properly, which makes the pronunciation of some phonemes complicated.
 Having an open bite prevents the tongue from being positioned as it should, thus causing speech difficulties.

-• Issues with biting and chewing: having an open bite prevents proper occlusion, making it difficult to chew certain foods correctly, which can lead to digestive problems.
+As this type of bite prevents proper occlusion, it can be difficult to chew certain foods correctly.
+The impact can lead to digestive problems.

-• Respiratory problems: mouth breathing is both a cause and a side effect of having an open bite.
+Mouth breathing is both a cause and a side effect of having an open bite.
 Malocclusion can encourage mouth breathing, which in turn can further aggravate the problem.

-• Temporomandibular disorders (TMD): an open bite creates more tension and stress on the jaw muscles and joints, which can lead to headaches, neck pain or bruxism.
+This type of bite creates more tension and stress on the jaw muscles and joints, which can lead to headaches, neck pain or bruxism.

 How to fix an open bite: treatments and solutions